 Be sure to check if the smoke detectors, carbon monoxide detectors, etc. work.
 If they don’t, all you need to do is to buy a pack of batteries!
 Don’t forget that some of these devices have a lifespan of 8 to 10 years so keep tabs on when they were installed, as well.

-If you’re partnering with a South Florida property management firm, they can check if these alarms work for you.
+Partnering with Florida-based property management services eases your inspection and maintenance process i.e. they can check if these alarms work for you.
 That way, you don’t have to drive all the way to your real estate investment every time.

 #4 Clean the Roof